 8. The ruler-priests among Abraham's people were shepherds.
 The signs of their authority were the shepherd's crook and the flail.
 These emblems of royal authority have been found in pre-Dynastic wall paintings.
-Nekhen is the site of the most ancient Horite temple and city in Egypt (c.
+Nekhen is the site of the most ancient Horite Hebrew temple (c.
 4000 B.C.).
 Of particular interest is the tomb painting of two men who carry crooked staffs with objects that look like flails, suggesting that they might be ruler-priests.

 9. Jesus is often portrayed as the Lamb, a tender image.
 In His resurrection victory He is better portrayed as a ram, mighty in strength, mature, and ready to defend his flock.
 In the story of the binding of Isaac, the ram speaks of God's self-sacrifice and would have been confirmation for Abraham that his offering was accepted.
 The acceptance was justification of Abraham by faith in what he expected God to do in the future.

-10. The Ancient Egyptian Pyramid Texts provide a great deal of information about Horus, the son of Ra.
+10. The Ancient Egyptian Pyramid Texts provide a great deal of information about Horus and the Father-Son relationship.
 The righteous rulers who were buried in the half dozen pyramids in question hoped for bodily resurrection and their hope rested in Horus who was pierced in the side, died, and risen from the dead on the third day.
 The expectation that the Righteous Son would not remain in the grave is expressed in Psalm 16:10: For thou wilt not leave my soul in hell; neither wilt thou suffer thine Holy One to see corruption.
 The final enemy is death.
 Psalm 110: The Lord says to my Lord: "Sit at My right hand until I make Your enemies a footstool for Your feet."

 In the Coffin Texts, funerary prayers dating to about 1000 years before Psalm 110, we read in passage 148: